CaskAle/summit-pi-project/TJBot-setup-notes.md

   All of the instructions and scripts for the TJBot recipes expect to find the TJBot code in the default location.
 It is definitely best to accept the default here.

   **LED / Sound Conflict:**
   You should answer **No** to this question.
 Keep in mind that you will need to run the LED based recipes and the speaker based recipes separately.
 The LED and the 3.5mm speaker jack do not work well together.
-The resolution of this issue is documented in the [Speaker Not Working](#speaker-not-working) section.
+The resolution of this issue is documented in the [Garbled Sound](#garbled-sound) section.

   **Hardware Tests:**
   **Optional but recommended**.
 If you choose not to run them now, there are instructions for running them later in the [Perform Hardware Tests](#perform-hardware-tests) section.